FlowerSmoothie/Cinema-tickets-purchase-system/README.md

 - stored passwords are hashed using the SHA-256 algorithm.

 The software is developed in C++ as a console application.
+The data is stored in various files.

 The principles of object-oriented programming have been implemented in this application.
 Implemented 10 classes, including abstract.
 They were used to transfer parameters by reference and meaning.
 Built-in and custom namespaces were used, as well as template classes and methods, static fields and methods, overloading methods and operators, redefining methods etc.